 level of teamwork and flexibility to ensure that a good time was had by all.

 The first Mapungubwe Landscape and Heritage Festival was held in Mapungubwe National Park and World Heritage Site in September.
 Culture and heritage were celebrated in song, dance and poetry.
 The event brought together conservationists, academics, the private sector and artists, all of whom left with an appreciation of the beauty and value of the TFCA.

-A training workshop on wildlife poisoning forensics was successfully hosted at Sentinel, from 17-18 October.
-The workshop was motivated by the need to build capacity of resource managers and law enforcement officers and rangers on dealing with wildlife poisoning cases, crime scene investigation, identification of poisons, ecological impacts and discussing poisoning threats and possible solutions that may be implemented in Greater Mapungubwe, Great Limpopo and KAZA TFCAs.
+A training workshop on wildlife poisoning forensics was successfully hosted at Sentinel Ranch, from 17 to 18 October.
+The workshop was motivated by the need to build capacity of resource managers and law enforcement officers and rangers on dealing with wildlife poisoning cases, crime scene investigation, the identification of poisons, the impact of poisoning on the ecology and possible solutions that may be implemented in the Greater Mapungubwe, Great Limpopo and KAZA TFCAs.

 In December, Children in the Wilderness hosted a second tri-nations camp at Mapungubwe National Park, in partnership with Peace Parks Foundation and the TFCA’s trilateral technical committee.
 Involving communities that live in and around the TFCA is of vital importance, with rural schoolchildren identified as its future custodians.